 Reduction in Construction Costs for Shallow-Pit Design – While Macton designs also include deep-pit systems, the shallow-pit design lowers the up front construction cost for these systems versus a deep-pit design, since the overall area needed for excavation and construction is significantly reduced.
 In addition, construction costs are reduced for facilities located in high-water areas (since deep pit systems may require much more extensive drainage systems versus the shallow pit system).

 Increased Safety of Shallow-Pit Design – The shallow-pit design has the further advantage of being safer, since there is no threat of workers, tools or shop debris falling into a deep pit with exposed screws – in addition, it eliminates the need to perform maintenance in what OSHA defines as a “confined space” – further, transit maintenance personnel prefer this design over the more constricting deep pit design, which can get dark and cramped.

 Additional Built-In Safety Features – There are a number of added safety features to each of these systems, including the fact that the screw actuators on these systems are mechanically self-locking – this means that they can only be lifted or lowered under power, so you don’t have to worry about any accidental lowering.
 In addition, the actuators in these Macton lifts have built-in wear sensors that will automatically shut down the system when it goes outside of normal tolerances.
-Also, there is a steel safety nut positioned underneath the bronze load nut on each mechanical screw to provide further redundancy in these systems.
+Also, there is a steel safety nut positioned underneath the bronze load nut on each mechanical screw to provide added redundancy in these systems.
 Further, these systems also are generally designed and manufactured to have a safety factor of at least 5:1 (in terms of the ratio of load capacity to material strength), versus the 3:1 margin that is typically seen with many competing systems.